serge-andreyev/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 * A label's text is bound to data;
 * A label's **Angle** property is specified.

 ### Data-Bound Labels

-The **Can Grow** and **Can Shrink** properties allow you to increase or decrease the control's height according to its content in Print Preview.
+The **Can Grow** and **Can Shrink** properties allow you to increase or decrease the control's height according to its content in Print Preview mode.

 | Can Grow is enabled | Can Grow is disabled |
 |---|---|